 Wipers and washers

-It is also important to keep the wiper-washer fluids topped up with soap water (or windshield water fluid) as sticky debris can be difficult to clear from the windshield and might also damage it.
+Keeping the wiper-washer fluids topped up with soap water (or windshield water fluid) is also important, as sticky debris can be difficult to clear from the windshield and might also damage it.
 Make sure to keep an eye on the washer reservoir level and top it up as and when it runs low.

 Leaks and rust

-Given our weather conditions, it isn’t uncommon for rubber seals around panels such as sunroofs, windows or windshield to begin to leak over the years.
+Considering the climate and weather most parts of India receives, it isn’t uncommon for rubber seals around panels such as sunroofs, windows or windshield to begin to leak over the years.
 Also, a rather common occurrence is the clogging of drainage holes located around the car that can cause the growth of rust if water accumulates in the area.
 It is best to identify the sources of leaks as soon as possible and have them rectified; the drainage holes can be unclogged after a proper service and cleaning.